iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 32

-- Keep that battery blocker in place while you continue working to keep things safe and sound.
+- Keep the battery blocker in place as you keep things rolling.

 Tools Used